iarvanitis69/phd_preprocessing/README.md

 The nextstep of the preprocessing pipeline is the transformation from the NZE coordinate system to the LQT coordinate system.
 In this transformation, the L-axis is defined as the axis pointing from the epicenter of the earthquake to the respective seismic station.
 The input to this step is the file:*_demean_detrend_IC_filtered_PS.mseed and the output is the transformed file:*_demean_detrend_IC_filtered_PS_LQT.mseed

 ### z_score_normalization.py
 The final step of the preprocessing pipeline is Z-score normalization.At this stage, we take the LQT-transformed signal—specifically, the file: *_dmean_dtrend_IC_filtered_PS_LQT.mseed and we produce the final normalized output: *_demean_detrend_IC_filtered_PS_Lqt_zscore.mseed.
 This normalized signal is the final version used for visual inspection before being fed into the GreensonNet neural network.

 ## The final folder tree
-After pre-processing the folder of each chanel should be like the following
+After pre-processing the folder of each channel should be like the following

 ![img.png](images/img2.png)